Canadian Pacific Air Lines Flight 108: Motive

 Pitre went to a hardware store and found it was impossible to buy dynamite in Canada without signing for it, so she gave a false name.
 She told the clerk that she was buying on behalf of a woman who wanted to destroy some tree stumps.
 She bought 20 half-pound sticks of dynamite, 15 detonating caps, and a 30-foot length of fuse.
 She wrapped the dynamite in a package, which she gave to Guay.
 Guay took the package to Ruest and, late that night, started on a holiday with his wife.
 Rita thought the vacation was supposed to be a reconciliation, and Guay acted very kind to her.

 Guay and Ruest decided to rig a time bomb.
 As they were planning, Pitre proposed an alternative plan.
-They could enlist the help of her neighbor, a taxi driver who she was on good terms with.
+They could enlist the help of her neighbour, a taxi driver who she was on good terms with.
 Pitre said the driver could take Guay's wife for a ride with the bomb in the trunk.
 At a certain point, he would pretend that something had gone wrong with the engine, and he and Guay would get out and look for help, leaving Rita by herself.
 After a few minutes, the bomb would explode.
 Guay and Ruest encouraged Pitre to follow through on her plan.
 They listened from hiding as she talked to the taxi driver.
 However, the man said he wasn't willing to destroy his cab.

 Guay decided to blow up an airplane while his wife was on board.
 To convince his wife to board the plane, he gave her two suitcases of jewelry which he had in storage since early August.
 She agreed.
 Guay contracted a $10,000 insurance policy on his wife on the day of the flight.

 Flight 108

 Flight 108 was a Douglas DC-3 operated by Canadian Pacific Air Lines flying from Montreal to Baie-Comeau with a stopover at Quebec City.

 Guay calculated that the explosion would send the plane into the Saint Lawrence River which would have made any forensic investigation very difficult with the technology of the time.
 A five-minute takeoff delay caused the plane to crash instead at Cap Tourmente, near Sault-au-Cochon in the Charlevoix region of Quebec, killing all 23 persons on board – four crew members and 19 passengers including four children.
-The bombing was the first attack against civil aviation in North America and received wide news coverage locally and abroad.
+The bombing was the second attack against civil aviation in North America and received wide news coverage locally and abroad.
 All but three of the victims were Canadians.
 The three exceptions were the president, president-designate, and vice-president of the Kennecott Copper Corporation.